bradleyrp/factory/specs/slurm-docker/README.md

 createdb coldfront_prime
 psql -c "CREATE ROLE coldfront WITH LOGIN PASSWORD 'rockfishnewcluster'; GRANT ALL PRIVILEGES ON DATABASE coldfront_prime TO coldfront;" psql coldfront_prime < /var/lib/postgresql/data/initial_eg_database.psql
+# some of this may be redundant if you already ran initial_setup above, but if you have extra data it will slurp it up
 ~~~

+### Superuser

+In production we will avoid using the example data.
+Admins will first login via LDAP but we need a method for promoting them to superusers.
+Make a single secret superuser here.
+Use `python manage.py createsuperuser`.